 Like any therapeutic treatment, your Ashiatsu session is all about you.
 Before you get on the table, you’ll have a conversation with your therapist about your health history, any specific areas of pain or tension, and your goals for the session.
 This communication is key.
 Your therapist will use this information to tailor the massage specifically to your body’s needs, focusing on the areas that need the most attention and adjusting the pressure to your comfort level.
 Your feedback is always welcome, ensuring your massage service is as effective and comfortable as possible.

-Prepare for Your First Ashiatsu Session
+Getting Ready for Your First Ashiatsu Massage

 Thinking about trying Ashiatsu for the first time?
 It’s an incredible experience, and a little preparation can help you get the most out of your session.
 Knowing what to expect will allow you to relax completely and let your therapist work their magic.
 From making sure it’s the right fit for your body to communicating your needs, here’s everything you need to know before you get on the table.